 Climate Change and SLR

 In recent decades, the rate of SLR in many regions of the world has increased, most likely due to changing climate (references).
 This acceleration in SLR and the observed impacts to coastal environments including urban areas (references) and natural regions (refs) is of increasing concern to property owners, municipalities, and natural resource managers (references).
-The impacts SLR globally are predicted to be profound to human communities and the natural environment (references One impact of SLR on both the built and natural environment is the increase in shoreline erosion that is predicted to occur.
-Erosion occurs when SLR shifts the high-water line (location on the shore where the water usually reaches at high water) landward in relation to the slope of the coastal area (reference).
+The impacts SLR globally are predicted to be profound to human communities and the natural environment (references).

+One impact of SLR on both the built and natural environment is the increase in shoreline erosion that is predicted to occur.
+Erosion occurs when SLR shifts the high-water line (location on the shore where the water usually reaches at high water) landward in relation to the slope of the coastal area (Zhang et al., 2004).

 In the Gulf of Mexico region, including the west coast of Florida, sand dominated shorelines are common.
 Sandy shorelines are characterized by active environments and unstable substrata, which consists of sand, mixed sand, quartz, and/or silica (ref).
 The unstable nature of unstable sand shorelines can create a harsh environment for biota and which may necessitate unique adaptations to this highly variable environment including XYZ.
 Sand shorelines accumulate sediment accretion by wave deposited particles of sand, mixed sand, quart or silica.
 These particles originate from a combination of inland erosion of material transported and deposited to coastal environments along rivers (Brown & McLachlan, 2002) As well as marine biogenic sources including marine skeletons, sponge spicules, and shell fragments (McLachlan, 1990).
 Stable shorelines exist at an equilibrium of new material being deposited at the same rate material is eroded away.
 However, when this equilibrium is disrupted or altered due to changes in sediment transport or erosion, shoreline habitats can change rapidly.